 Applicants may work in any artistic medium, and may submit four work samples as part of the application process.
 We ask that applicants who used time-based mediums (such as dance, music, and video) limit their work samples to no more than 20 minutes total.
 Anyone submitting written work is asked to limit their work sample to no more than 15 pages total.

-The artist whose project is chosen by our panelists will receive $10,000 and will have until the end of 2022 to create and execute the proposed project.
+The artist whose project is chosen by our panelists will receive $10,000 and will have until May 2026 to create and execute the proposed project.

 We strongly encourage people of color, women, LGBTQ people, people with disabilities, and individuals with past involvement in the criminal punishment system or who have loved ones currently or formerly in the criminal punishment system to apply.